edew/edew.github.io/content/blog/hamming-weight.md

 }
 ```

-While the `number` is greater than zero we reassign it's value to be the bitwise and of `number` and `number - 1` and increment `count` by one.
+While the `number` is greater than zero we reassign its value to be the bitwise and of `number` and `number - 1` and increment `count` by one.
 Finally once the number is zero we return the count.
 This algorithm works by changing the rightmost 1 bit to 0 in each iteration, continuing until all the bits have been set to 0 (i.e. `number` is zero).

 Let's walk through the algorithm for the number 9<sub>10</sub>, or 00001001<sub>2</sub>.
 First we initialise `number` to `9`, `count` to `0`: